dapak2002/programming-languages-2022/feedback-hw.md

   For more on this see my notes on [Church Encodings](https://hackmd.io/@alexhkurz/SyowcD9XF).

 ### Project topics

+Make sure that you build up your incrementally and document your progress by submitting regularly to git.
+Send me an email when you achieved a milestone.

 - Lisp interpreter with parser
 - Learning a new programming language.